introduction to

 20. The Resurrection of Christ 28 16 24

-Throughout King's Work, the biblical text, along with the majority of the scriptures that are cited, are printed out for you.
-Everything is right there at the reader's finger tips.
-You will not need to look anything up or have necessarily have a Bible on hand.
-I have used the New King James Version of the Bible and I have taken the liberty to underline and bold print it for added emphasis.
+Throughout King's Work, Matthew's text, along with any other scriptures that are referred to are printed out for you.
+Everything is right there at your finger tips.
+You will not need to look anything up or necessarily even have a Bible in your hand.
+Mostly, I use the New King James Version of the Bible here in King's Work and I have taken the liberty to underline and bold print it for added emphasis.
 For what it is worth, I have also consulted the NIV but, it being an equivalent translation rather than a literal one, I concluded that the NKJV was the better text to use for our study.
-When interpreting prophecy, each and every word is of vital importance, you see.
-One needs to know exactly what God said, not roughly what he said, as would be the case if we were using the NIV or any other equivalent version.
+When interpreting prophecy, each and every word is of vital importance.
+As much as possible, we need to know exactly what God says in a passage, not roughly what he said, as would be the case if we were using the NIV or other equivalent versions.

-Also, throughout King's Work, where the latest Greek scholarship throws new light on the biblical text, the reader will find the designation NU inserted and the scripture updated at that point.
-This abbreviation refers to two classic updated works on the original languages and manuscripts of the New Testament.
+Also, throughout King's Work, where the latest Greek scholarship throws new light on the biblical text, the reader will find the designation "NU" which refers to two classic updated works on the original language and manuscripts of the New Testament.
 The N stands for the twenty-sixth edition of the Nestle-Aland Greek New Testament and the U stands for the third edition of the United Bible Societies' Greek New Testament, The New Testament Text.
 So, the reader of King's Work will be able to see where the latest Greek scholarship has clarified or improved on the translation of the New King James Version.
 This is in accordance with another sound principle of hermeneutics, by the way.
-It is called the rule of the priority of the original languages.
-This rule states that, when one is handling a translation from one language to another, the only reliable way to discover the correct meaning is to look to the original languages for the answer (that would be Greek in the New Testament and Hebrew, and a smattering of Aramaic, in the Old).
-NU helps us a great deal in that regard.
+It's the rule that the priority of the original languages TRUMPS ALL This rule states that when one is handling a translation from one language to another and doubt or questions arise, the only reliable way to discover the author's true meaning is to look to the original language he was writing in to find the answer.
+That would be Koine Greek in the New Testament and Hebrew and a smattering of Aramaic in the Old Testament.